Requesting a Prevention Education Training or Program

 Keene State provides sexual violence prevention and response trainings and programs informed by research and evidence-based best practices.
 Programs are designed to build participants’ skills, increase their knowledge, and change attitudes and beliefs that can shift individual behaviors and, ultimately, campus culture around sexual and interpersonal violence.

 The list below is a sample of available trainings and programs that can be delivered to your community living space, department meeting, Greek Life chapter, student organization, athletic team, academic classroom, etc. Customizable trainings are available by selecting the “Other” option when you fill out the “Request a Training” form at the bottom of this page and letting us know what you’re looking for!
-We require at least two weeks’ notice for training requests.
+We require at least three weeks’ notice for training requests.

 Sexual Violence Recognition and Response

 Sexual violence is a broad and wide-ranging topic.
 In this foundational training, participants will break down the definition of sexual violence and learn how it intersects with their daily lives.
 The program will also provide participants with an understanding of policies and procedures in place to respond to sexual violence on and off campus.

 Introduction to Title IX

 Title IX is a federal law which prohibits sex-based discrimination in education.
 In this training, participants will learn about the history and application of Title IX.
 The program will introduce participants to the College’s obligations to take action to prevent, respond to, and remedy occurrences of sexual harassment and sexual violence when they occur in our community.

 This training will address the neurobiological contributors and external manifestations of trauma and provide participates with communication tools for working with those in trauma experiences.
 This session addresses trauma across the spectrum, it is not limited to sexual violence.